 You’ve probably wondered, what is it about injury-prone people that make their tendons and ligaments so much more likely to tear or strain?
 Is it just bad luck?
 Is it poor mechanics of movement and insufficient rest?
 Or does it all come down to genetics?

 Let’s explore what various studies have shown and see what you can do to reduce the risk of sports injuries and ease injury concerns.
+The first thing to do?
+Find out whether you're more likely to get injured ... because of your genes!

-But first, let’s take a look at what exactly it means to be injury-prone.
+Now, let’s take a look at what exactly it means to be injury-prone.

 In this article